Skip to main content

 6. Get off-piste.
 Competent off-piste skiers can book a local mountain guide and explore the vast off-piste areas in the valley or even go touring to find complete solitude in the backcountry.

 There are, of course, plenty of parties and festive evenings to experience in the run-up to Christmas and New Year.
-If you’re looking for the perfect entertainment for your group, check out the following bars on their social media for updates of tinsel-inspired events: La Queue de CochonCave du LoopCouloirMarmot ArmsBraseroBox... there are many, many more.
+If you’re looking for the perfect entertainment for your group, check out the bars' social media and local listings for updates of tinsel-inspired events.

 New Year's Eve